Words and Photos by Chelsey and Kurtis Hawkins

 Visit the JJ Collette Nature Center

 Just north of Lacombe is a vast 635 acres of nature preserve.
-There are 18 kms of groomed walking trails making this a great place to experience the true landscape of the area.
+There are 18 km of groomed walking trails making this a great place to experience the true landscape of the area.
 We went for a sunset walk through the preserve; Alberta sunsets are famous and this was a great spot to take one in.
-During our walk we saw a beaver dam, hundreds of varieties of plants, and others on the trail showed us photos of a moose who was in the area.
+During our walk, we saw a beaver dam and hundreds of varieties of plants, and others on the trail showed us photos of a moose that was in the area.

 Their website has a fun checklist of all of the animals, plants, butterflies, and other natural beauties that are common to the area.

 Having opened in 2018, Tollers Bistro is pretty new to the Lacombe food scene but they certainly aren’t rookies!
 In just a few years’ time, they have already become famous for their sandwiches and donuts.
 Their focus is to offer local and seasonal food, featuring the best of what is currently on offer in the area.